 FAQ

-The mega menu in WordPress is the same as this type of the menus made on the websites run by any other CMS or framework.
-Moreover, WordPress gives all the freedom to make really advanced, beautifully designed, responsive, and speed-optimized items.
-But a separate plugin is required to create them because the default WordPress menu doesn’t have the functionality to construct mega menus.
+The mega menu in WordPress is similar to this type of menu found on websites built with any other CMS or framework.
+Moreover, WordPress provides the freedom to create highly advanced, beautifully designed, responsive, and speed-optimized items.
+However, a separate plugin is required to create them, as the default WordPress menu doesn’t have the functionality to construct mega menus.

-It’s an amazing asset for driving sales if you have a WooCommerce store and want not only to show your products in the categories but also add some promotions, sales information, media, and other objects to attract attention.
-Also, the mega menu role is crucial if your website’s structure is branchy, but you want to fit in clear navigation in your menu.
+It’s an amazing asset for driving sales if you have a WooCommerce store and want not only to show your products in categories but also to add some promotions, sales information, media, and other objects to attract attention.
+Additionally, the mega menu role is crucial if your website’s structure is complex, but you want to provide clear navigation in your menu.

 Yes, because nowadays, there is no chance to make anything non-responsive.
-If you saw mega menu plugins which don’t give you good options to create a great version of the menu for mobile devices, never use them.
-Good WordPress menu plugins normally have a choice: either optimize the desktop version for mobile devices or create a separate bespoke and user-friendly version for the smaller screens.
+If you come across mega menu plugins that don’t offer good options for creating a great menu version for mobile devices, avoid using them.
+Good WordPress menu plugins normally have a choice: either optimize the desktop version for mobile devices or create a separate, bespoke, and user-friendly version for the smaller screens.

 The Bottom Line

 The problem of choice, in this case, basically does not exist.
-Either you love working with Elementor and Gutenberg, and huge flexibility is seen as an advantage, or you don’t like those WordPress editors and prefer more rigid solutions.
+Either you love working with Elementor and Block Editor, and huge flexibility is seen as an advantage, or you don’t like those WordPress editors and prefer more rigid solutions.

-If you just need a cool mega menu plugin with many perks, UberMenu will be a good option.
+If you just need a cool mega menu plugin with many perks, the UberMenu WordPress mega menu plugin will be a good option.

 If you are already a user of the Crocoblock subscription or considering buying it, the answer is obvious.
-Just don’t oversee the capabilities of JetMenu and enjoy the variety of capabilities and freedom it gives.
+Just don’t overlook the capabilities of the Crocoblock mega menu JetMenu plugin, and enjoy the variety of capabilities and freedom it gives.

-Those two plugins are worthy rivals and one of the best mega menu solutions on the market, so the choice is on you. 😉
+Those two plugins are worthy rivals and among the best mega menu plugins for WordPress on the market, so the choice is yours. 😉